YahooArchive/express-state/README.md

 request/response's scope via `app.expose()` and `res.expose()` respectively.

 Express State uses Express' built-in "locals" system.
-When data is exposed at the app's scope a special `app.locals.state` local is created and used as the backing store for all `app.expose()` calls.
-Express also merges `app.locals` with `res.locals` to create the context object that which views/templates are rendered.
+When data is exposed at the app's scope a special `app.locals.state` object is created and used as the backing store for all `app.expose()` calls.
+Express also merges `app.locals` with `res.locals` to create the context object in which views/templates are rendered.
 This means that, by default, data exposed at the app's scope will also be present when rendering views/templates for _all_ requests.

 Express State sets up a similar relationship using prototypal inheritence where `res.locals.state` inherits from `app.locals.state`.
-This means data exposed at the request scope will also contained exposed data from the app's scope.
+This means data exposed at the request scope will also contain exposed data from the app's scope.
 If values for the same namespace are exposed at both scopes, the request/response scope takes precedence and shadows the value at the app's scope.

 #### Exposing App Scoped Data